genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/03_user_interface.md

 ---
-title: 'The User Interface'
+title: 'User Interface'
-id: the-user-interface
+id: user-interface
 ---

-# The User Interface
+# User Interface

 We have two key elements to our application, our user interface and our server.
 This section will focus on the former.

 ### Expected Result

 By the end of this section we should have a local view of our application's user interface.
-We will
+We will have:

-- Have our UI available in a web browser
+- our UI available in a web browser
-- Have the ability to make changes to our UI and reflect those changes in our web browser
+- the ability to make changes to our UI and reflect those changes in our web browser

 ## User Interface Set up